Integratron

 After Van Tassel's death in 1978, the building had a series of owners (and was left in various states of disrepair) before sisters Joanne, Nancy, and Patty Karl bought it in the early 2000s.
-The sisters promote the Integratron as an "acoustically perfect structure", give tours and offer "sound baths" they describe as "...meditation-like sessions accompanied by tones from quartz bowls".
+The sisters promote the Integratron as an "acoustically perfect structure", and offer "sound baths" they describe as "...meditation-like sessions accompanied by tones from 22 quartz crystal bowls, creating binaural beats for relaxation and rejuvenation".
+The building is now a part of the National Historic Register, and continues to be stewarded by the Karl sisters and their adult children.

 Construction

 George Van Tassel was a former aircraft mechanic and flight inspector who moved to California's Mojave Desert to operate an airport and inn.
 While there, he began meditating under Giant Rock, which the Native Americans of the area held sacred.
 In August 1953, Van Tassel claimed he had been contacted both telepathically and later in person by people from space, who gave him a technique to rejuvenate human cell tissue.
 Acting on these instructions, Van Tassel began constructing the Integratron in 1954.
 Construction costs were partly paid for by an annual series of successful UFO conventions, the Giant Rock Spacecraft Conventions, which continued for nearly 25 years.
 The main structure's construction was complete circa 1959, but Van Tassel continued to work on the device until his sudden death in 1978.